-Rebels, Indian troops clash in Kashmir’s main city; 1 killed
+Rebels, Indian troops fight in Kashmir’s main city; 1 killed

 - 'Tase me, and you'll see what happens,' an American Airlines flier said.
 Police did — 10 times.

+At least two soldiers and a police officer were also reported injured.

+In recent years, Kashmiris, mainly youths, have displayed open solidarity with rebels and sought to protect them by engaging troops in street clashes during military operations.
+Last year, at least 29 civilians were killed and hundreds wounded during such clashes.

-India and Pakistan each administer part of Kashmir, but both claim it in its entirety.
+Nuclear-armed India and Pakistan each administer part of Kashmir, but both claim it in its entirety.

+Rebels have been fighting Indian rule since 1989, demanding Indian-controlled Kashmir be made part of Pakistan or become an independent country.
+India accuses Pakistan of arming and training the rebels, a charge Pakistan denies.